Breaking the Exascale Barrier for the Electronic Structure Problem in Ab-Initio Molecular Dynamics: Introduction

 Electronic-structure based \textit{ab-initio} molecular dynamics simulations (AIMD, \cite{PhysRevLett.55.2471, RevModPhys.64.1045, WIREs}) are an important tool in solid-state physics, chemistry and material science.
 The explicit treatment of quantum-mechanical effects in the electronic structure is required in situations, where empirical model potentials used in classical molecular dynamics fail to describe the relevant physical or chemical phenomena.

 To derive the forces acting on the atoms the electronic-structure problem has to be solved in every time step during the propagation of the atoms.
 To make this possible, linear-scaling methods have been developed, where the computational complexity scales only linearly with the number of atoms in the system \cite{RevModPhys.71.1085,PhysRevLett.66.1438,PhysRevLett.69.3547,Richters,doi:10.1063/1.4952650}.
 We have proposed the non-orthogonal local submatrix method (NOLSM, \cite{SCHADE2022102920}) as a massively parallel method to solve the electronic-structure problem via an approximate solution of the required matrix functions.
 The local nature of the method avoids inter-node communication in the solution phase and has been shown to scale extremely well to more than one thousand GPUs, while efficiently using the mixed-precision tensor cores for linear algebra operations.
-All of these developments together have made it possible for the first time to break the exaflop barrier for a computational science application.
-The only other instance we are aware of where more than one exaflop of sustained performance have been achieved is for the real-time simulation of a random quantum circuit \cite{10.1145/3458817.3487399}.

 This paper is building on the implementation described in \cite{SCHADE2022102920}, but since we are focusing on improvements to increase the sustained peak performance, aspects like the compensation of noise from numerical approximations with an appropriately modified Langevin-type equation to obtain accurate thermodynamical expectation values are not touched here, but have been discussed in previous work \cite{Richters,Computation}.
 Instead, section~\ref{sec:overview} summarizes the tackled problem, whereas Section~\ref{sec:state} puts the achievement in relation to the performance of related large-scale electronic-structure-based structure relaxations or AIMD simulations.
 The innovations beyond those presented in \cite{SCHADE2022102920} are described in Section~\ref{sec:innovations}.
 In Section~\ref{sec:measurements}, we discuss our evaluation and define the performance measurements.
 Finally, Section~\ref{sec:perf} discusses the achieved performance.